Vyridian/vxlisp/Readme.md

 ## FAQ

+* What is vxlisp?

+1. vxlisp is a simple data structure similar to JSON, but it is simpler and more consistent while also being able to describe complex objects and functions.

+2. vxlisp is a meta language designed to be natively compiled to other languages.
+It is sort of like Typescript's relationship to Javascript or Kotlin's relationship to Java.

+3. vxlisp is a transparency layer so that code can be more easily read, shared, tested, and ported between applications and platforms.

+* What is vxlisp not?

+1. vxlisp is not a platform.

+2. vxlisp is not a replacement for other languages.
+Instead it is meant to interact with existing platforms and languages.

 * Write once, run anywhere is a pipedream.
 How can it possibly work? - Most new languages try to write a platform along with the language.
 Instead I want to write a language that can compile to any other language or platform with identical results.

 * New languages rarely work.
 Why write one? - To improve the art.
 I find most languages to have ugly, confusing syntax and poor manageability.
 I hope to point out that this need not be true.
 Vxlisp represents my wishlist of things that I have liked and disliked about other languages.
 Frankly, I'm pretty pleased with the result.